cchudzicki-ocw-testing/3.020-spring-2021/content/pages/communications-assignments.md

 ## **Literature Review Assignment Guidelines**

-### **DESCRIPTION**
+### **Description**

 Over the course of this assignment, you will write and revise a short literature review.

 As a stand-alone genre, literature review articles are published to analyze the state of a specialized field, by synthesizing recent research and identifying patterns, trends, and remaining open questions.
 You can think of them as a public service researchers perform for their community, as it is then easier for the rest of us to digest recent research quickly, and to identify the particular articles that would be most relevant for our own work.
 Literature reviews are not entirely selfless acts, however, because they are also an opportunity for researchers to shape future research agendas by evaluating and critiquing the current trends.
 For your review, you’ll focus on objectively summarizing research trends, but you may include any evaluative reflections, if relevant, in your conclusion.

 Shorter, more targeted literature reviews are also generally required as a component of most research articles’ Background or Related Works sections.